ovh/docs/pages/cloud/private-cloud/veeam_backup_as_a_service/guide.en-gb.md

 ### Enable Service

-The first step is to enable the service from the [OVHcloud Manager](https://www.ovh.com/auth/?action=gotomanager){.external}.
+The first step is to enable the service from the [OVHcloud control panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
 To do this, go to the `Hosted Private Cloud`{.action} section of the `Server`{.action} tab.
 Click the relevant vSphere infrastructure, and then click the data center that you want.
 Choose the `Backup`{.action} tab.

 ![Enable backup](images/backuppcc_01_fr.png){.thumbnail}